 During our scenic drive down Turnagain Arm, your guide will point out possible wildlife like sheep, mountain goats, beluga whales, and eagles.
 We'll make a photo stop at the famous Beluga Point for some beautiful views and a great backdrop for stunning photography!

-After descending the tram, we'll stop for lunch (included) at our favorite Bake Shop for bottomless homemade soup, sourdough bread, beverages, and dessert.
+After descending the tram, we'll stop for a complimentary lunch.
 Next, visit the Alaska Wildlife Conservation Center, located on 140 acres at the southern edge of Turnagain Arm.
-The Alaska Wildlife Conservation Center provides wildlife education and awareness, and care and rehabilitation for Alaska's wildlife.
+The Alaska Wildlife Conservation Center provides wildlife education, awareness, rehabilitation for Alaska's wildlife.
 Get close, safely observe and photograph some of Alaska's largest land animals, including moose, bison, elk, deer, caribou, bears, and musk ox.
-Our guests also enjoy seeing small mammals like lynx, and stunning birds of prey, such bald and golden eagles.
+Our guests also enjoy seeing small mammals like lynx, and stunning birds of prey such as bald and golden eagles.

 Lastly, we'll stop at Exit Glacier.
-An eight mile drive off the main road reveals a spectacular vantage point, and a short, easy walk provides a close-up and personal view of a magnificent glacier.
+An eight-mile drive off the main road reveals a spectacular vantage point, and a short, easy walk provides a close-up and personal view of a magnificent glacier.
 This will give you a "real Alaska" experience!
-Included: Lunch.
-Entrance tickets.
-Complimentary beverages and snacks are provided for your comfort during the ride.

 Note: for a round trip, add the Seward to Anchorage bus or the Seward to Anchorage train.